yibn2008/mock-inquirer/README.md

 - mock `require('inquirer')` and return mocked inquirer instance
 - work well with `npm link` which may cause `require('inqurier')` load different inquirers

-*Notice: mock-inquirer only mock `inquirer.prompt` method, any advanced usage may not be work*
+*Notice: mock-inquirer only mock `inquirer.prompt` method, any advanced usage may not work*

 ## install